 - When you’re done, and happy with the rcording you finalise your DVD.
 After that you can’t record into the DVD any longer.

-Where to Find a VCR DVD Recorder Combo
+VHS to DVD Recorder Combo Available on Amazon

-With VHS out of vogue, production of VCRs have been discontinued.
-The same applies to VCR-DVD recorder combo .
-But you could still find, used wsorking sets for sale online.
+With VHS out of vogue, the production of VCRs has been discontinued.
+The same applies to the VCR-DVD recorder combos.
+But you can still find, used working sets for sale online.

 Funai Combination VCR and DVD Recorder